I have a confession to make: I love to go grocery shopping.

 I’ve done this by making sure that I have a good plan before I leave for the store.
 Once in the store, if it’s not on the list I don’t buy it (well, except for Doritos, I can’t seem to resist those).

 Over the years I’ve tried a number of different tools to make this process easy.
-A couple of years ago I settled on a free tool called Trello.
+There are now two essential tools in my aresenal.
+Trello and Apple Reminders.

 In this article, I’m going to describe how I use Trello to simplify my trips to the grocery store.
 At the end is a link to the Trello board I use so you can make a copy of it for your own grocery planning.